 Frequently Asked Questions

-Second Chance is a restorative justice program for Arlington middle and high school students, helping them avoid alcohol, drugs and certain other substances.
+Second Chance Arlington is a restorative justice education program for Arlington middle and high school students, helping them avoid alcohol, drugs, and certain other substances.
 Second Chance is not treatment or therapy.
 Students showing signs of early substance use will benefit most from attending Second Chance.

 *A self or parent referral will not necessarily preclude a teen from being able to attend Second Chance again should the need arise.

-High school students attend a 3-day session and middle school students attend a two day session followed 6-8 weeks later with a booster session.
-Parents/Guardians must attend a 3-hour session the evening of the Wednesday (or Friday) student program and, later, the booster session with their student.
+High school students attend a 3-day session and middle school students and Spanish-speaking students attend a 2-day session followed 4 weeks later with a booster session.
+Parents/Guardians must attend a 3-hour session on the evening of the last day of the student program and, later, the booster session (held virtually) with their student.

 *Attendance at all sessions is required for successful completion.